-Note: I used Lipton Recipe Secrets Golden Onion soup mix.
+Cook's Note: I use sweet pickle relish because they are my preference on burgers - I like bread and butter or Wickles.
+Feel free to substitute dill pickles if that is your preference.
 Some brands of beef broths and stocks can be pretty high in sodium, and in combination with the packaged onion soup mix, might be more salt than you like.
 A lower sodium broth would help to decrease that.
 To toast bread in the oven, preheat oven to 400 degrees F. Place the bread into the preheated oven for about 5 minutes per side, cut side up first then down, until lightly toasted and crunchy.

 Requires Adobe Reader - download it free!©Deep South Dish